tailorvj/FullPageOSWelcome/README.md

 # This is the welcome screen for [FullPageOS](https://github.com/guysoft/FullPageOS)

 It is based on Reveal.js.
+TODO: remove if embedded: true; works.
 It currently used minScale: 3 because otherwise it is displayed too small.

 Contact [@tailorvj](https://twitter.com/tailorvj)